treeben77/rblx-open-cloud/docs/source/datastore.rst

     .. method:: list_keys(prefix="")

-        Returns an Iterable of keys in the database, optionally matching a prefix.
+        Returns an Iterable of keys in the database and scope, optionally matching a prefix.
+Will return keys from all scopes if :attr:`scope` is ``None``.

         The example below would list all versions, along with their value.